• Fringe artists parade on the street holding posters and cheering

 • Shows will receive a max of 8 performances

-In each category slots will be drawn for an allotted number in each venue tier.
+In each category, slots will be drawn for an allotted number in each venue tier.
 Where there are 5 or less slots available in a category, events will be drawn from an all-tier draw, and the venue size slot will be determined by the selected company.
-KidsFest and Teen category slots are pre-allotted to a venue by the Festival.
-Senior, Dance, and 75-90 MIN categories will be pulled from an all-tier draw, and the venue size slot will be determined by the selected company.
+KidsFest category slots are pre-allotted to a venue by the Festival.
+Senior, Teen, Dance and General 75 and 90 MIN categories will be pulled from an all-tier draw, and the venue size slot will be determined by the selected company.

 If you are drawn, you will not be able to change your venue tier at a later date.
-Use the Main Venue Index available in the Main Lottery Application Guide to determine which tier is best suited for the size and scale of your show.
+Please use the information above to determine which venue tier is best suited for the size and scale of your show.

 TWO-PHASE LOTTERY

-When we hold the 2024 Lottery, each category's draw will have two phases:
+When we hold the 2025 Main Venue Lottery, each category's draw will have two phases:

 The Main Admin Contact is considered the individual applying who must identify as IBPOC for the application to be included in the first drawing phase.
 We strongly encourage that applicants who select this also commit to at least half or more of their creative and performance team identifying as IBPOC as well.

 Applications must be submitted through Eventotron, the festival management portal.
-If you require an alternative method or support in submitting your application, contact Associate Producer Suzanne Wilkie at suzanne@fringetoronto.com or by phone at 416-966-1062 ext 228.
+If you require an alternative method or support in submitting your application, contact Programming Manager Suzanne Wilkie at suzanne@fringetoronto.com or by phone at 416-966-1062 ext 228.

-2. If you have not previously applied to a Toronto Fringe Festival or Next Stage Theatre Festival, you will need to sign-up for a new account.
+• If you have not previously applied to a Toronto Fringe festival, you will need to sign-up for a new account.
 The email you use here to create an account is what we will use to contact you with any information about your application.

 Your Event title is the title of your show.
 It can change later in the process if you are accepted into the Festival.
 Please note “TBD”, “TBC”, “Untitled” will not be accepted as an Event title.
 The application must be completely filled out before submitting.

-If you want to see all of the questions that will appear on the form, check out APPENDIX B at the end of the Main Lottery Application Guide.
+To see all the questions that will appear on the form, check out the Application Guide linked at the top of this page.

 NOTE: Your form should autosave as you fill it out.
 To be sure information is not lost, click out of the field you have edited and look for a blue SAVING icon turn to green and say SAVED in the top right corner.
 You can start filling out your application and submit it at a later time.
 When you click APPLY, select “My event is already in Eventotron” instead of a new one, and select your existing application from the drop down menu.